alanepontesw/big-data-design-systems/README.md

       * Provides persistent block storage volumes for use with Amazon EC2 Instances.
       ![EBS](./images/ebs.png)
       * Each EBS volume is automatically replicated within its Availability Zone to protect you from component failure, offering high availability and durability.
+    * **EBS is replicated inside a single AZ.
+If that AZ goes down, EBS volumes in that AZ will be unavailable**
     * 5 Differents Types of EBS Storage
       * General Purpose (SSD)
       * Provisioned IOPS (I/O per second) (SDD)